Mission of the Heart

 President of Aquinas College, Dr. Harry J. Knopke and Dr. James V. Garofalo, Dean of the School of Education, agree to complete a pilot study of Conductive Education at Ken-O-Sha School (Grand Rapids Public Schools).
 After great success, Aquinas moves forward with work to establish the first conductor teacher training program in North America.

-Aquinas hires former director of special education services at Grand Rapids Public Schools, Kathy Barker and the former International Pető Institute, directors, Ildikó Kozma, Erzsébet Balogh, MD, and Júlia Horváth, Ph.D., assign Andrea Benyovszky as project director to establish conductor-teacher training and oversee Conductive Learning Center lab school as a training facility for their Physically or Otherwise Health Impaired teacher training program.
+Aquinas hires former director of special education services at Grand Rapids Public Schools, Kathy Barker and former International Pető Institute, directors, Ildikó Kozma, Erzsébet Balogh, MD, and Júlia Horváth, Ph.D., assign Andrea Benyovszky as project director to establish conductor-teacher training and oversee Conductive Learning Center lab school as a training facility for their Physically or Otherwise Health Impaired teacher training program.

-President of Aquinas College, Harry J. Knopke, Ph.D. signs agreement with International Pető Institute to establish a training program for conductor-teachers in Grand Rapids, MI.
+President of Aquinas College, Harry J. Knopke, Ph.D. signs an agreement with International Pető Institute to establish a training program for conductor-teachers in Grand Rapids, MI.

 To create long-term sustainability, a group of like-minded and passionate individuals come together to support the growth of the Conductive Learning Center.
 Together, individuals from various public and private sectors bring their knowledge and experience to advance the mission of CLC.